xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 Specify the name and the optional description for the resulting copied VM using the `new-name-label` and `new-name-description` arguments.

-Specify the destination SR for the resulting copied VM using the `sr-uuid`.
-If this parameter is not specified, the destination is the same SR that the original VM is in.
+Specify the destination <abbr title="Storage Repository">SR</abbr> for the resulting copied VM using the `sr-uuid`.
+If this parameter is not specified, the destination is the same <abbr title="Storage Repository">SR</abbr> that the original VM is in.

 The VM or VMs on which this operation is performed are selected using the standard selection mechanism.
 For more information, see [VM selectors](#vm-selectors).
 Optional arguments can be any number of the [VM parameters](#vm-parameters) listed at the beginning of this section.